pachterlab/kallistobustools/getting_started.md

 ```

 ### (c) Count the UMIs in the busfile with ```bustools count``` and the ```transcripts_to_genes.txt```
-For organization first make the following two folders
+For organization first make the following two folders:
 ```
 $ mkdir eqclass
 $ mkdir genecount
 ```

-Then make the Equivalence Class Matrix (TCC),
+then make the Equivalence Class Matrix (TCC),
 ```
 $ bustools count -o eqcount/tcc -g ../transcripts_to_genes.txt -e matrix.ec -t transcripts.txt output.correct.sort.bus
 bad counts = 0, rescued  =38627, compacted = 65899